USA Table Tennis: Members

 Although about 19 million Americans play for recreation, USATT has only about 14,000 members, as of November 2024.
 There are two main membership types, Basic and Pro.
 Basic members can participate in USATT sanctioned events (0-4 star) and leagues with no additional rating fees while Pro members can also participate in 5 star events such as the National Championships and US Open.
-The pricing for a year for basic is $25 and a year for pro is $75.
+There are 3 levels to USATT memberships: bronze ($25), silver ($50), and gold ($100).
+There is also a lifetime membership for $1300.
 There are over 250 table tennis clubs affiliated with USATT.

 Major sanctioned tournaments

 U.S. Open

 Started in 1931, the annual U.S. Open is the oldest table tennis event in the United States.
 It attracts over 1400 athletes annually.
 The U.S. Open has been previously held in various locations, including Anaheim, California; Charlotte, North Carolina; Chicago, Illinois; Las Vegas, Nevada, Fort Lauderdale, Florida, and Grand Rapids, Michigan.
-Past Menʼs Singles champions include Jan-Ove Waldner and Kanak Jha.
-Past Womenʼs Singles champions include Lily Zhang and Amy Wang.
+Past Men's Singles champions include Jan-Ove Waldner and Kanak Jha.
+Past Women's Singles champions include Lily Zhang and Amy Wang.

 The 2010 U.S. Open was held at the DeVos Place Convention Center in Grand Rapids, MI, between June 29 and July 3.
 The Men's Singles champion was Sharath Kamal of India and the Women's Singles champion was Georgina Pota of Hungary.

 The 2011 U.S. Open was held in Milwaukee, Wisconsin.
 The Men's Singles champion was Thomas Keinath of Slovakia.
 The Women's Singles Champion was Nai Hui Liu of New Jersey.